Dr Matthew Forbes

 I then went on to a 4 year PhD at the Institute of Structural and Molecular Biology (ISMB), a partnership between Birkbeck College and University College London.
 My main project was with Prof. Maya Topf and Prof. Konstantinos Thalassinos in the development of computational methods to analyse protein structure using data from a technique called Chemical Crosslinking Mass Spectrometry.
 In this project we published a paper in the journal Structure where we devised a methodology to use monolinks, a previously unused by-product produced in the cross-linking procedure, to score model protein structures.

-My Role at Sanger
+My Current Role at Sanger